Examples with solutions for Extracting Square Roots: With fractions

 x5=32/5x55=325(x5)15=2x515=2x=2 x^5=32 \hspace{8pt}\text{/}\sqrt[5]{\hspace{6pt}}\\ \sqrt[5]{ x^5}=\sqrt[5]{ 32}\\ (x^5)^{\frac{1}{5}}=2\\ x^{5\cdot\frac{1}{5}}=2\\ \boxed{x=2}

-In the first stage, we applied the fifth root to both sides of the equation, then we remembered the definition of root as a power (a.) on the left side, in the next stage - we applied the law of exponents for power of a power (b.) on the left side, and remembered that raising a number to the power of 1 doesn't change the number.
+In the first stage, we applied the fifth root to both sides of the equation.
+Applying the definition of root as a power (a.) on the left side.
+In the next stage - we applied the law of exponents for a power of a power (b.) on the left side.
+Remember that raising a number to the power of 1 doesn't change the number.

-Additionally, we remembered that since an odd-order power preserves the sign of the number it's applied to, taking an odd-order root requires consideration of only one case regarding the sign of the number being rooted (this is unlike taking an even-order root, which requires consideration of two possible cases - positive and negative),
+Additionally, an odd-order power preserves the sign of the number it's applied to, taking an odd-order root requires consideration of only one case regarding the sign of the number being rooted (this is unlike taking an even-order root, which requires consideration of two possible cases - positive and negative),

 Let's summarize the solution of the equation: